KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 = Widget Features =
 * Spacer, create an empty space between elements.
 * Simple Accordion/Toggle, create a vertically stacked list of items or single panel.
-* Basic Tabs, create a multiple panels contained in a single window.
+* Basic Tabs, create multiple panels contained in a single window.
+* Alert Box, create contextual feedback and flexible alert messages.

 = Other Features =
-* Neatly build semantic HTML
+* Neatly structured semantic HTML
 * Highly accessible widgets with best ARIA practices
 * SEO friendly widgets

 Once you enable the extension widget, you’ll be able to use it anywhere standard widgets are used.
 You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin backend.

-Lastly, We recommend to activate only the widgets you needed.
+Lastly, We recommend activating only the widgets you needed.

 Note: Our widgets have prefix name 'ZASO -' indicating our SiteOrigin plugin extension.